 Your fundraising history data should illuminate the success of your previous campaigns.
 As you compile your data, consider asking these questions:

-- Did my donors respond better to email or direct mail?
+- Did your donors respond better to email or direct mail?

-- What percentage of my donations is from an online donation tool?
+- What percentage of your donations comes from an online donation tool?

-- When are my donors more likely to donate?
+- When are your donors more likely to donate?

 Answering these questions will give you a general idea of what tactics are most effective in your fundraising campaign and how to adjust your future plans and expectations.
 However, to understand the trends in your fundraising data, you must understand the actions of your individual donors as well.

-Your donor profile should be robustly built to provide all the basic information you need to keep track of your donors including their name, age, location, university affiliation, and employer.
+Each donor profile should be robustly built to provide all the basic information you need to keep track of your donors, including their name, age, location, university affiliation, and employer.
 The most important data, however, will reflect the donor’s giving ability and preferences.

 Wealth screening is the most important resource that will help you gauge your donor’s capacity to give.
 You should look for the donor’s business affiliations, stock ownership, and real estate holdings to produce an approximate net worth for your donor.